Kaljurand/owl-verbalizer/README.txt

 f	.
 ==

 The columns are tab-separated.
+The first column specifies the type of the token, e.g.

+ * f = function word
+ * qs = quoted string
+ * comment = comment
+ * cn_sg = singular common noun
+ * ...

-The first column specifies the type of the token (f = function word, qs = quoted string, comment = comment, cn_sg = singular common noun, ...), and the 2nd column contains ACE tokens and OWL IRIs.
+and the 2nd column contains ACE tokens and OWL IRIs.
 Empty line denotes axiom borders (each OWL axiom in the input ontology is verbalized by 0 or more ACE sentences).